 "As long as people think that animals don't feel,

-animals need to feel that humans don't think."
+animals have to feel that humans don't think."
 (Anonymous)

 "Animal welfare is education for humanity."
 (Albert Schweitzer)

-"Animals, like humans, feel joy and pain, happiness and unhappiness."
+"Like humans, animals feel joy and pain, happiness and unhappiness."
 (Charles Darwin)

 "Animals are my friends and I don't eat my friends."
 (George Bernard Shaw)